raghavendramanandi/BrainComputerInterface/README.md

 Test data prediction: 18 correct of 20 trail

 Prediction time through loaded model, 0.8 sec for 20 trail.
 Why is it important?

+Thanks to all the sources for help with data, docs etc.